Vietnam Airlines Flight 850: Hijacking

 For the next 30 minutes, Tong threw sacks of leaflets out of the cockpit window calling for an insurrection against the communist government of Vietnam in order to "build an independent, free and prosperous Vietnam."
+He claimed that his actions were motivated by the collapse of the Soviet Union and the Eastern Bloc.
 Signing himself "Commander of the Uprising Forces," Tong subsequently donned a parachute and jumped out of an emergency exit.

 No one on board the plane was injured and the plane was able to continue its flight, landing safely at Tan Son Nhat International Airport with a 38-minute delay.
+Among those on board the flight were Vietnam's Ambassador to the United Nations, Vo Anh Tuan, and former actress Le Hong Thuy Tien, one of the flight attendants held hostage by Ly Tong, also the mother-in-law of actress Tăng Thanh Hà.